This country-specific Q&A provides an overview of Environment laws and regulations applicable in France.

 There are two main nomenclatures under French law, the classified facilities nomenclature and the water activities nomenclature.
 They both provide categories and limits that determine the applicable legal framework to the activity.
 Under classified facilities regulation, the activity may be subject to an authorisation, registration or a declaration while under the facilities, structures, works and activities impacting water resources regulation (“IOTA”), an authorisation or a declaration may be required.

-Since 2017, the environmental authorisation, created for facilities presenting a high level of risks, encompasses the authorization of the classified facilities or water facilities and a wide range of other regimes (endangered species, land clearing…).
+The environmental authorisation, created for facilities presenting a high level of risks, encompasses the authorization of the classified facilities or water facilities and a wide range of other regimes (endangered species, land clearing…).
 Containing in most cases an impact assessment (see below paragraph 3) and a hazard study, and after an evaluation by the regulatory authority, the facility project is subject to public inquiry.
 If authorised, the classified installation is regulated by its own prefectural order setting the specific prescriptions applying to the installation.
 Some specific rules apply to some authorised facilities (Seveso, IED, waste facilities).

 The least polluting and dangerous facilities are subject to the declaration regime, which only requires from the operator to report its facility to the authority before the commissioning of the activity and to respect ministerial orders.